The Girlie Show (concert tour): Controversies

-Like previous Madonna tours, The Girlie Show was subject to controversy.
+Like previous Madonna tours, the Girlie Show was subject to controversy.
 One planned concert in Frankfurt was condemned by a German politician who declared it "exceeded the bounds of decency" and should be banned to those under 16.
 Norbert Geis, parliamentary spokesman for Chancellor Helmut Kohl's party, had previously warned: "Either Madonna drops these obscenities... or she will not be allowed to appear".
 The concert ended up being cancelled, with the organizers citing "technical difficulties" as the reason.
 Trouble in Israel occurred when Orthodox Jews staged protests to force the cancellation of the singer's first show in the country; Avraham Ravitz, from the Torah Judaism Party, expressed that "this is a holy land [...] people from all over the world did not move here in order to see this human garbage".
 However, rallies were unsuccessful as the sold-out show went on as scheduled.
+Approval for a planned concert in Singapore was denied by the police, citing that the concert "borders on the obscene".

 In Puerto Rico, certain groups feared Madonna's influence over teenagers and demanded the concert's cancellation.
 During the show, Madonna held a small Puerto Rican flag to her bosom and then slipped it slowly through her legs.
 This was met with backlash: the leader of the Independence Party called the act "an infamy without parallel in the history of our country"; Governor Pedro Rosselló described it as "an unfortunate incident", and urged the people from the country to repudiate the singer.
 Senator Enrique Rodríguez Negrón filed a censure resolution, which was rejected by President of the legislature Roberto Rexach Benítez.
 Representative David Noriega called Madonna "vulgar and insensitive", and accused her of abusing the country's hospitality.
 Luis de Rosa, president of the Puerto Rican Chamber of Commerce of South Florida, said Madonna "has no right to go to someone's homeland and pass their flag through her private parts".
 The chamber and other Puerto Rican groups urged Hispanic citizens to gather outside the singer's Miami home to wave Puerto Rican flags and destroy her records; about 30 people showed up.
 Madonna's supporters claimed she meant no harm, and had simply put the flag there because she couldn't find her pocket.